 Initial Term.
 This Agreement and the licenses granted under it are for a five (5) year period.
 They shall remain in effect from the Effective Date of this Agreement and shall automatically renew for subsequent one (1) year terms unless terminated in accordance with the terms of this Agreement.

 Termination for Cause.
 Either party may terminate this Agreement by giving written notice to the other party if such other party fails to perform or comply with this Agreement or any provision hereof.
-Such termination shall be effective, in the case of non-payment of fees by Partner, ten (10) days after delivery by GPA of written notice.
+Such termination shall be effective, in the case of non-payment of fees by GPA, ten (10) days after delivery of written notice by Partner.
 In all other events, termination shall be effective thirty (30) days after written notice from the non-breaching party unless the occurrence giving rise to the right of termination and its adverse effects has been cured to the reasonable satisfaction of the non-breaching party prior to the expiration of such thirty (30) day period.
 The right to cure shall not apply to a failure to achieve minimum annual quotas.

 Termination without Cause.
 After the Initial Term, either party may terminate this Agreement at any time without cause by providing the other with notice as set forth in this Agreement.

 Bankruptcy.
-This Agreement shall terminate automatically if (i) Partner files or has filed against it a petition under any applicable law relating to insolvency or the protection of creditors, (ii) Partner makes an assignment for the benefit of creditors or (iii) a receiver or similar official is appointed for all or a substantial portion of Partner's assets.
+This Agreement shall terminate automatically if (i) GPA files or has filed against it a petition under any applicable law relating to insolvency or the protection of creditors, (ii) GPA makes an assignment for the benefit of creditors or (iii) a receiver or similar official is appointed for all or a substantial portion of GPA's assets.

 Effects of Termination.
 Upon termination of this Agreement for any reason, all rights and licenses granted under this Agreement shall terminate and revert to Partner, except that licenses of the Software granted by Partner to End User in accordance with this Agreement as of the date of termination will remain in effect in accordance with their terms and conditions.
-Upon termination of this Agreement for any reason, GPA shall (i) cease using all Demonstration and Development Licenses and Documentation; (ii) cease issuing any Evaluation Licenses, sales literature and other written information and materials supplied by Partner pursuant to this Agreement or which contain Partner’s trademarks; (iii) cease issuing new sublicenses of Software; (iv) return to Partner all copies of the Software, sales literature and other written information and materials supplied by GPA pursuant to this Agreement or which contain Partner’s trademarks; and (v) no longer identify or hold itself out as an authorized partner or distributor of the Software.
+Upon termination of this Agreement for any reason, GPA shall (i) cease using all Demonstration and Development Licenses and Documentation; (ii) cease issuing any Evaluation Licenses, sales literature and other written information and materials supplied by Partner pursuant to this Agreement or which contain Partner’s trademarks; (iii) cease issuing new sublicenses of Software; (iv) return to Partner all copies of the Partner Solution, sales literature and other written information and materials supplied by GPA pursuant to this Agreement or which contain Partner’s trademarks; and (v) no longer identify or hold itself out as an authorized partner or distributor of the Partner Solution.

 CONFIDENTIAL INFORMATION